thismieo/thismieo/README.md

 🎓 AI Engineering Student from Iraq 🇮🇶

-💙 Passionate about Python, AI and building real-world projects.
+💙 Passionate about Python, AI and continuous learning.

 ---